computersarecool/willynolan.com/_posts/projects/2017-04-09-perspective-projection.md

     - ul:
          - 'Create a 3D scene and render it from the eventual viewer''s perspective'

-         - 'Add a new set of UV coordinates to the the cube <i>from the perspective of the camera that rendered the scene</i>'
+         - 'Add a new set of UV coordinates to the cube <i>from the perspective of the camera that rendered the scene</i>'

          - 'Apply the rendered image as a texture to the model and bake the texture to a new material on the same mesh with the original UV coordinate (i.e. cube map coordinates)'

-    - p: 'The resulting cube map will look strange on its own, but when reapplied to the object it wall look perspective-correct.'
+    - p: The resulting cube map will look strange on its own, but when reapplied to the object it will look perspective-correct.

     - figure:
         type: figure